ElaineArchbold/fullstack-milestone-project/README.md

 - Section three is a description of the order process, with a link to the contact page.
 - Section four is a carousel of a few of our best-selling prints.
 On large screens, this displays 4 images in a row, and a different carousel is active on smaller screens to show one image in a row.
 This was accomplished through media queries and JavaScript.

+The Navbar is sticky and collapses on small screens.

 The [Gallery](https://alio-prints.herokuapp.com/gallery) page shows all of the prints in a lightbox, divided up by category.
 Each header is a link to that category's shop page.

 The [Shop](https://alio-prints.herokuapp.com/products) displays a view of all products.
 From the dropdown in the navigation menu, you can select a category, or view all products.